HL7/uv-lab-rep-ig/input/pagecontent/scenarios.md

 ### Laboratory Report scenarios

-This page describes laboratory report scenarios for the purpose of **highlighting how laboratory report relevant statues should be set**.
+This page describes laboratory report scenarios for the purpose of **highlighting how laboratory report relevant statuses should be set**.

 These scenarios, in scope for this guide, relate to tests performed and reported by a clinical laboratory in fulfillment of test orders.